trustoverip/tswg-keri-specification/spec/spec.md

 In addition, each Establishment event designates two threshold expressions, one for each set of keypairs (current and next).
 The current threshold determines the needed satisficing subset of signatures from the associated current set of keypairs for signing authority to be considered valid.
 The next threshold determines the needed satisficing subset of signatures from the associated next set of hidden keypairs for rotation authority to be considered valid.
 The simplest type of threshold expression for either threshold is an integer that is no greater than nor no less than the number of members in the set.
 An integer threshold acts as an `M of N` threshold where `M` is the threshold and `N` is the total number of keypairs represented by the public keys in the key list.
 If any set of `M` of the `N` private keys belonging to the public keys in the key list verifiably signs the event, then the threshold is satisfied by the Controller exercising its control authority role (signing or rotating) associated with the given key list and threshold.

-To clarify, each Establishment event must include a list (ordered) of the qualified public keys from each of the current (initial) set of keypairs), a threshold for the current set, a list (ordered) of the qualified cryptographic digests of the qualified public keys from the next set of keypairs, and a threshold for the next set.
+To clarify, each Establishment event must include a list (ordered) of the qualified public keys from each of the current (initial) set of keypairs, a threshold for the current set, a list (ordered) of the qualified cryptographic digests of the qualified public keys from the next set of keypairs, and a threshold for the next set.
 Each event must also include the AID itself as either a qualified public key or a qualified digest of the Inception event.

 Each Non-establishment event must be signed by a threshold-satisficing subset of private keys from the current set of keypairs from the most recent Establishment event.
 The following sections detail the requirements for a valid set of signatures for each type of Establishment event.